pascomnet/documentation/site/content/release-notes/pascom18/_index.en.md

 **Overview**

-* Implement a wide range of Management Interface and Wizard improvements
+* Implemented a wide range of Management Interface and Setup Wizard improvements
 * Grafana is now designated as "Analytics"
 * Added IPAustria community SIP Provider template and improved a number of other SIP provider templates
 * memberOf can now be read via the UCS Connector